Angtian/NeMo/README.md

 ```

 ## Running NeMo
 We provide the scripts to train NeMo and conducts inference with NeMo on Pascal3D+ and Occluded Pascal3D+ datasets.
-For more details about Occluded Pascal3D+ please refer to this Github repo: [OccludedPASCAL3D](https://github.com/Angtian/OccludedPASCAL3D).
+For more details about OccludedPascal3D+ please refer to this Github repo: [OccludedPASCAL3D](https://github.com/Angtian/OccludedPASCAL3D).

 **Step 1: Prepare Datasets**
+Set ENABLE_OCCLUDED to true if you need evaluate NeMo under partial occlusions.
 Change the path to datasets in file PrepareData.sh, if you have already download these datasets.
 Otherwise this script will automatically download datasets.
 Then run the following commands.
 ```
 chmod +x PrepareData.sh
 ./PrepareData.sh